RaulPPelaez/UAMMD/docs/Integrator/BrownianDynamics.rst

 -----------------------------------------------------
 Brownian Dynamics :ref:`integrators <Integrator>`
 -----------------------------------------------------

 There are several :ref:`Integrators <Integrator>` in UAMMD under the :cpp:`BD` namespace, which solve the BD equation above:

+.. note:: The code for this module is located in the source :code:`Integrator/BrownianDynamics.cuh`

 EulerMaruyama
 ---------------